MicrosoftDocs/powerapps-docs/powerapps-docs/guidance/planning/identifying-business-problem-to-solve.md

 the result that you'd like to achieve.

-For the app that we'll use as an example in these articles, we came up with the following statement:<!--Edit okay?
-I wanted to explicitly introduce the app somewhere in here.--> "Expense reporting: Create a process that's efficient for employees and the accounting department, allows faster budget tracking, and reduces our exposure in audits."
+For the app that we'll use as an example in these articles, we came up with the following statement: "Expense reporting: Create a process that's efficient for employees and the accounting department, allows faster budget tracking, and reduces our exposure in audits."